These scams offer you the false promise of an inheritance to trick you into parting with your money or sharing your bank or credit card details.

 Sometimes the scammer will say you are legally entitled to claim the inheritance.
 Alternatively, they might say that an unrelated wealthy person has died without a will, and that you can inherit their fortune through some legal trickery because you share the same last name.

-You will be told that your supposed inheritance is difficult to access due to government and bank restrictions or taxes in the country where the money is held, and that you will need to pay money and provide personal details to claim it.
+You will be told that your supposed inheritance is difficult to access due to government regulations, taxes or bank restrictions in the country where the money is held, and that you will need to pay money and provide personal details to claim it.

 Scammers will go to great lengths to convince you that a fortune awaits if you follow their instructions.
 They may even send you a large number of seemingly legitimate legal documents to sign, such as power of attorney documents.
 In some cases you may be invited overseas to examine documents and the money.